Goomento/PageBuilder/README.md

 ![Goomento Page Builder - Drag and Drop](https://i.imgur.com/spx4d9u.png)

-# Goomento **Page Builder**, a free drag and drop toolkit that supports to create custom pages, landing pages, blocks and store designs without writing a line of code
+# Goomento - **The Magento Page Builder Extension**, a free drag and drop toolkit that supports to create custom pages, landing pages, blocks and store designs without writing a line of code

-**Goomento Page Builder** is a *Free Magento 2 Page Builder Extension*, allows you to set up your own website in any industry easily by simple dragging and dropping manipulation.
+**Goomento** is a *Free Magento Page Builder Extension*, allows you to set up your own website in any industry easily by simple dragging and dropping manipulation.
 Notably, it can reuse your previous templates and sections to customize and redesign with your new creativity.
 All this process has an absence of coding involvement and configures instantly.

-_This module is inspired by Elementor for WordPress let say Elementor for Magento, precisely, It's Goomento for Magento_

-## 1. How to install Magento 2 Goomento Page Builder
+## 1. How to install & upgrade Goomento

-### Install via composer (recommend)
+### Install via composer

 Run the following command in Magento 2 root folder: